evilsocket/bettercap/README.md

 A modular transparent proxy can be started with the --proxy argument, by default it won't do anything but logging HTTP requests, but if you specify a **--proxy-module** argument you will be able to load your own modules and manipulate HTTP traffic as you like.
+You can find some example modules in the [dedicated repository](https://github.com/evilsocket/bettercap-proxy-modules).

 ![credentials](https://raw.github.com/evilsocket/bettercap/master/pics/proxy.png)